NSombekke/Logic-LLM/blogpost.md

    	 <td colspan=7><b>Table 3.</b>  Chat-GPT (GPT 3.5) Logic-LM results</td>
 </table>

-Pan et al. (2023) employed three closed-course LLMs: ChatGPT, GPT-3.5, and GPT-4.
+Pan et al. (2023) employed three closed-source LLMs: ChatGPT, GPT-3.5, and GPT-4.
 Our extension of the Logic-LM involves open-source LLMs.
 However, ChatGPT is publicly accessible for manual query-based messaging.
 To validate the claims of Pan et al. (2023), we queried ChatGPT five times for each logic type, presenting the prompt and a new problem and question.
 Results are summarized in Table 3. ... (qualitative results will come)